How to Cancel Your Car Insurance (2024)

 Although you can find general information on your insurer’s website, review your policy and read any fine print that may mention how you can cancel your policy.
 This information may also tell you if you’ll need to pay any cancellation fees or if the insurer will give you a partial refund.

-You need to provide your policy number and other details when canceling, so you should gather and review this information as your first step.
+You need to provide your policy number and other details when canceling.

 2. Decide on a new car insurance policy

 You should compare new car insurance quotes prior to canceling your policy to avoid a coverage lapse — a period of time when you have no insurance coverage.
-All states except New Hampshire legally require a licensed driver to carry some form of minimum liability insurance that covers expenses resulting from damages you cause in an at-fault accident at all times.
+All states except New Hampshire legally require a licensed driver to carry some form of minimum liability insurance that covers expenses resulting from damages you cause in an at-fault accident.

 If you drive while you have a lapse in coverage, insurers may consider you a high-risk driver because you’re technically driving uninsured, even if you have a clean record.
 When you do find coverage again, you’ll likely experience higher rates because of this.